Grossman Family Counseling Center

 Velvet Rope: Behavior modification program, housed in our residence hall, Leahy House, for kids who exhibit behavioral problems, or who have suffered from varying kinds of substance abuse.

-Watch the Impact of the Grossman Counseling Center
+Watch the Impact of the Grossman Family Counseling Center